-Councillor Probe was clear that he only stayed in the council chamber because he wanted legal advice about whether a defeated motion could be brought back for a vote.
+Councillor Repetski was clear that he only stayed in the council chamber because he wanted legal advice about whether a defeated motion could be brought back for a vote.
 The Reeve and the CAO confirmed that he only spoke to this procedural issue, and that no other council member spoke to the main motion.
 According to the Reeve, this was because Councillor Probe moved to table it to seek legal advice before anyone could speak to the main motion.

-In his October 31, 2016 submission, Councillor Probe referred to section 11) of the Procedure Bylaw, which requires "any procedural question which arises that is not provided for in this bylaw shall be decided by reference to the current version which Administration holds in the Municipal Office, of Robert's Rules of Order."
-He submitted:
+In his submissions to us about this issue, Councillor Repetski referred to the Procedure Bylaw, which requires "Any procedural question which arises that is not provided for in this bylaw shall be decided by reference to the current version which Administration holds in the Municipal Office, of Robert's Rules of Order."
+He made the following representation: